ngeor/blog/_posts/2017/2017-12-27-build-chains-in-teamcity.md

 - TeamCity
 ---

-In a <a href="{{ site.baseurl }}/2017/12/09/cd-with-helm-part-8-dtap.html">previous post</a>, I had configured a deployment build configuration in TeamCity.
+In a <a href="{% post_url 2017/2017-12-09-cd-with-helm-part-8-dtap %}">previous post</a>, I had configured a deployment build configuration in TeamCity.
 I had mentioned back then that it's possible to set it up in a different way, which makes it is easier to visualize the deployment pipeline across all environments.
 In this post, I'll modify that deployment pipeline to use snapshot dependencies and project templates.

 <!--more-->